ajnirp/ajnirp.github.io/content/blog/useful_apl_idioms.md

 +
 ```

+An optimized expression will be colored differently.
+Examples: `⊃⌽` or `⊢/` or `+/∧\`.
+I use the Nord theme, and they're colored orange.

 ## Basic array operations

 Turn a scalar into an array.
+Quite useful in situations like dealing with single-character strings, which APL treats as scalars.
 ```apl
    ,5
 5